The Verdin Company™ story

 A six-generation family business

-In the tradition of the last several generations The Verdin Company is led by three Verdin cousins Tim and Bob Verdin and Jill Verdin Crew.
+In the tradition of the last several generations The Verdin Company is led by Verdin cousins Bob Verdin and Jill Verdin Crew.
 They learned the business from, and were inspired by, their fathers after that generation took ownership from their grandfathers.
-Tim, Bob and Jill are the 6th generation of our privately owned business which was founded in 1842.
+Bob and Jill are the 6th generation of our privately owned business which was founded in 1842.

 Our values